mxagar/tool_guides/llms/README.md

 conda env create -f conda.yaml conda activate llms

+# If you want to install the HuggingFace Hub conection
+# This is only necessary if we need programmatic access,
+# for which there is also a CLI tool
+pip install "huggingface_hub[cli]"

 # If you extend the YAML list, update the environment
 conda env update --name llms --file conda.yaml --prune
 ```